 This chicken and brown rice soup is comforting, easy, and cozy for a simple yet hearty weeknight dinner or lunch.
 Naturally gluten free and dairy free, the simple ingredients remind you of a classic chicken soup, but fresh herbs provide a deeper and more delicious flavor.

-Chicken and Rice Soup Cures Everything
+Chicken Soup Cures Everything

 It’s true…well, almost.
 No need to learn all about other natural treatments for migraines, this is it guys.
 I’ve found the cure!!!
 All joking aside, isn’t there something so comforting about chicken soup?
 Warm broth, simple ingredients, no crazy flavors – it’s a dependable classic.